heyheyhello/voko/readme.md

 # Hyperscript revivers

+_Work in progress.
+Mostly research_

+Utility providing a shorthand way of producing HTML DOM trees.
+The parser is JSX compatible, but far more powerful without it by allow CSS selector syntax to define element tags.
+Useful for times when a full framework is too heavy, but using DOM APIs like `createElement` is too tedious.

+---

 This is research into building a static hyperscript reviver inspired by the original hyperscript project, JSX, vhtml, preact/h, and mithril/hyperscript.